mriziq/gui-twitter-manager-touchberry/README.md

 To generate a tweet, simply click 'Generate', review the tweet in the display, and send it off by clicking 'Tweet'.

+**IMPORTANT:**<br>
+There must be at least 3 distinct hashtags to avoid duplicate hashtags in tweets.

 **Current Functionality**<br>
 *Add/Delete successfully stored captions and hashtags<br>